Differentiable stratified groupoids and a de Rham theorem for inertia spaces: The inertia groupoid of a proper Lie groupoid as a differentiable stratified groupoid

 \section{The inertia groupoid of a proper Lie groupoid as a differentiable stratified groupoid}

-The goal of this section is to construct an explicit Whitney stratification of the loop space of a proper Lie groupoid $\sfG$ with respect to which the inertia groupoid $\inertia{\sfG}$ becomes a reduced differentiable stratified groupoid which is locally translation and satisfies the local contractibility hypotheses.
-As the general strategy we hereby use the slice theorem for proper Lie groupoids to describe the groupoid $\sfG$ locally in terms of translation groupoids by compact Lie groups.
+The goal of this section is to construct an explicit Whitney (b)-regular stratification of the loop space $\inertianull{\sfG}$ of a proper Lie groupoid $\sfG$ so that the inertia groupoid $\inertia{\sfG}$ becomes a reduced differentiable stratified groupoid which is sliceable and satisfies the local contractibility condition.
+Our strategy employs the slice theorem for proper Lie groupoids which enables us to describe the groupoid $\sfG$ locally in terms of translation groupoids by compact Lie groups.
 This will allow us to describe $\inertia{\sfG}$ locally in terms of the inertia groupoid associated to such a translation groupoid.
 Using isotropy types and an equivalence relation on the group defined in terms of this action, we will construct stratifications for inertia groupoids of such translation groupoids that patch together to a well-defined stratification of $\inertianull{\sfG}$.